valdeezzee/IDS6938_FinalProject-/README.md

 ![Grid](https://github.com/valdeezzee/IDS6938_FinalProject-/blob/master/Ausgrabung/Grid2.png)

+According to Müller (1998) and Gut (2013), the implemwentation of a grid (dig grid) is still the standard for developing excavation sites.
+The grid can be based on the existing coordinate system or can be a local grid which must be based on accuratly defined points (survey points) or highly exact coordinates.

 (This section provides the background information required for the audience to grasp the problem and, ultimately, the solution.
 The content may detailed and technical or broad and high-level.
 The content depends on the reader and the problem.
 If original research is completed for the white paper, the methods should be communicated.)